-In addition to your essays, each week one student (or perhaps two depending on enrollment) will make an in-class presentation about that week's readings, raise critical questions, and set forth topics for discussion.
-Plan for roughly 30 minutes as the length for your presentation, and be ready to facilitate discussion after the presentation.
-You may wish to use the postings on Blackboard as a starting point.
+In addition to your essays, each week one student will make an in-class presentation about that week's readings, raise critical questions, and set forth topics for discussion.
+Plan for roughly 45 minutes as the length for your presentation, and be ready to facilitate discussion after the presentation.
+You may wish to use the postings on Quercus as a starting point.
 We will then gather additional comments about the presentation and reaction posts from other class participants as a catalyst for further discussion.
-Your presentation primarily on your ability to critically engage with the readings (and your classmates' reactions) and set the stage for a quality discussion.
+Your presentation is worth thirty percent of your final mark.
+I will mark your presentation primarily on your ability to critically engage with the readings (and your classmates' reactions) and set the stage for a quality discussion.